Mining Legal Arguments to Study Judicial Formalism: Related work

-We differentiate substantially from previous works and combine the best of all worlds.
-First, we analyze argument types and go further by publishing detailed annotation guidelines, reporting inter-annotator agreement, and employing state of the art LLMs.
-Second, we combine fine-grained argument mining classifying paragraphs into 8 argument types with a binary decision level label formalistic/non-formalistic; to this end, we design unique pipeline that reduces computational requirements, increases explainability and boosts performance.
-Third, we consider multiple aspects of formalism as the last approach, but condense them into a single binary holistic label, formalistic or non formalistic, and also employ NLP to predict this variable.
-As such, our approach builds on existing methods, but enables more comprehensive measurement of judicial reasoning and formalism.
+Current approaches face several limitations.
+Most rely on small, manually coded samples, cover only narrow slices of case law, and have reproducibility issues as they do not publish annotation manuals or report inter-annotator agreement \citep{matczak_eu_2015,bystranowski_formalist_2022-1}.
+None use argument mining to measure formalism directly.
+Each approach also has specific weaknesses: simply counting formalistic argument or paragraphs can mislead when a single decisive principle outweighs numerous peripheral textual references; paragraph-level labeling downplays argument types, the standard lens in legal theory \citep{Walton_Macagno_Sartor_2021,alexy_argument_2010} and provides less informative data on reasoning practices in detail; and the multiparameter approach, though comprehensive, brings significant complexity to annotation.

-The discussed shortcomings of existing approaches show the need for methods that remain true to legal theory but can work on a larger scale.
-Legal argument mining offers such a path.
+We combine the best of all three approaches.
+We analyze argument types with detailed annotation guidelines and reported inter-annotator agreement; we combine fine-grained argument mining across eight types with a binary holistic formalism label with a NLP pipeline that reduces computational requirements and increases explainability; and we condense multiple dimensions of formalism into a single binary label while employing NLP to predict it.
+Our approach thus enables richer measurement of judicial reasoning by making use of recent advances in legal argument mining, which we introduce next.